 - Not have been enrolled in any post-secondary institution in the 12 months preceding the term for which they are applying.
 They will be eligible for admission with 24 or more earned semester hours but will be admitted on academic probation if their cumulative grade point average is less than 2.00.

 Applicants who do not meet the standards above, but who wish to be considered for admission to MTSU can fill out a personal statement form for consideration by the Admissions Review Board.

 To be considered for admissions, transfer students must:

 It will take 2-3 weeks from the date the last piece of documentation is received for a decision to be made on the student's file.

 Fall applications will be accepted through July 1.
 However, students who wish to be considered for Incoming Transfer Scholarships must apply by February 15.

 Spring applications will be accepted through December 15.
-However, students who wish to be considered for Incoming Transfer Scholarships must apply by October 1.
+Spring start students are not eligible to be considered for an Incoming Transfer Scholarship.

 A comprehensive list of steps transfer students will need to take to enroll at MTSU can be found on the Checklist to Transfer.

 Transfer applicants graduating from high school in 1989 or after and who have not yet earned a bachelor's degree are subject to the high school unit requirements.

 The Admissions Office does not offer a course-by-course evaluation of credit if students have already earned a bachelor's degree.
 However, an academic advisor will be able to assist students in determining the courses needed for a second bachelor's degree.